Tilda Swinton: AI Has No Chance Against Adventurous Cinema

 The Parallel with Korean Cinema

-Swinton's argument has an unexpected echo in a film two blocks away.
+Swinton's argument has an unexpected echo in a film two blocks away at Cannes.
 At the Midnight Screenings, Train to Busan director Yeon Sang-ho was making a structurally identical point through his zombie thriller Colony: AI's tendency to universalize thought is the very horror his film depicts.
 Two filmmakers from different traditions, at the same festival, arriving at the same conclusion independently.

 For more on how directors at Cannes 2026 approached AI tools, see Peter Jackson's position that AI is simply another tool in the filmmaking arsenal, and Hirokazu Kore-eda's AI inspired Sheep In The Box.